tourze/async-messenger-bundle/README.md

 - `async`: `failover://async_doctrine,async_redis`
 - `sync`: `sync://`

 All detailed configuration (table names, queue names, timeouts, etc.) is handled internally by the transport factories with sensible defaults.

-### Using the Transports
+## Using the Transports

+### Basic Configuration

 Once installed, the transports are automatically available in your messenger configuration: